-On 11 January 1775 he was promoted commander and appointed to the Cruizer 8, in which he served for a long time off North Carolina and Cape Fear before she was deemed unfit for service and destroyed by order of Vice-Admiral Lord Howe on 2 October 1776.
-From the spring of 1777 he commanded the new sloop Lynx 16, operating out of Spithead and cruising between Portland and Rame Head in search of American privateers.
-In the autumn he took a convoy out to the Leeward Islands in company with the mutinous sloop Shark 16, Captain John Chapman, most of whose standing officers were confined for inciting the disaffected men.
+On 11 January 1775 he was promoted commander and appointed to the sloop Cruizer 8 in which he served for a long time off North Carolina and Cape Fear before she was deemed unfit for service and destroyed by order of Vice-Admiral Lord Howe on 2 October 1776.

-After remaining unemployed through the Nookta Sound dispute of 1790 he commissioned the Prince 98, serving aboard her from 2 October 1794 to 9 June 1795, and in the spring of the latter year he also sat on the court martial of Captain Anthony James Pye Molloy who was found guilty of misconduct at the Battle of the Glorious first of June.
+After remaining unemployed through the Spanish Armament of 1790 and the early stages of the French Revolutionary War, Parry commissioned the Prince 98 for the Channel Fleet at the beginning of October 1794.
+In January 1795 his command was fitting out at Portsmouth where her crew was completed by a transfer of all the men from the Canada 74, Captain Charles Powell Hamilton, and in the first two weeks of May he sat on the court martial of Captain Anthony James Pye Molloy, who was found guilty of misconduct at the Battle of the Glorious first of June.

-Parry remained unemployed following his elevation to flag rank on 1 June 1795, but was promoted vice-admiral on 14 February 1799 and died at Hythe near Southampton on 18 December 1803 after a long illness.
+Parry did not see any further service following his elevation to flag rank on 1 June 1795.
+He was promoted vice-admiral on 14 February 1799 and died at Hythe near Southampton on 18 December 1803 after a long illness.

-On 27 July 1771 he married Fanny Eames, niece of the M.P for Newport Isle of Wight, and they had issue at least four daughters.
+On 27 July 1771 at Alverstoke in Hampshire he married Fanny Eames, the niece of John Eames, the M.P for Newport Isle of Wight, and they had issue at least four daughters.